awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 ### Create the Spring security classes

-Create a Java package named **com.aws.secureweb**.
+Create a Java package named **com.example.secureweb**.
 Next, create these classes in this package:

 + **WebSecurityConfig**
 + **MainController**